 Action on the Ground is a component of the

-Action on the Ground funding is assisting farmers and land managers to undertake on-farm trials of abatement technologies, practices and management strategies to measure and demonstrate how they can reduce agricultural greenhouse gas emissions of methane and nitrous oxide or increase the sequestration of carbon in soil while maintaining or improving farm productivity.
+Action on the Ground funding assisted farmers and land managers to undertake on-farm trials on more than 530 properties across the country of abatement technologies, practices and management strategies to measure and demonstrate how they can reduce agricultural greenhouse gas emissions of methane and nitrous oxide or increase the sequestration of carbon in soil while maintaining or improving farm productivity.

-89 multi-year grants worth up to $44.29 million have received funding under rounds one and two of the Action on the Ground program.
+89 multi-year grants worth up to $44.29 million received funding under rounds one and two of the Action on the Ground program.